emilyhorsman/bikes.emilyhorsman.com/src/about.md

 - Delivered to your web browser in a reasonably small size
 - [Colophon](/colophon)
 - Mommy blogging but for bikes (here is my son) and without the fluff
-  {% image "/media/P7082007.jpg" "A buff tabby cat named gus with his birthday cake toy" true false 384 %}
+  {% image "/media/P7082007.jpg" "A buff tabby cat named gus with his birthday cake toy" false 384 %}